-In 2014 Project HOPE became involved with a five-year initiative to help children orphaned and made vulnerable by HIV/AIDS and their families in the states of Cross River and Ebonyi.
+In 2014 Project HOPE became involved with a five-year initiative to improve the quality of lives of children orphaned and made vulnerable by HIV & AIDS and their families in Cross River and Ebonyi States.
 The program seeks to better organize and coordinate existing structures and systems that offer care and services to orphans and vulnerable children (OVC) by providing hands-on technical assistance.
-Other key components of the program will be improving access of OVC households to savings and loans and setting up reporting mechanisms for reporting abuse of the children.
-Project HOPE is serving as lead technical advisor to the program, which is being conducted by a consortium of organizations led by Health Initiatives for Safety & Stability in Africa (HIFASS).
+Other key components of the program include improving access of OVC households to savings and loans and setting up mechanisms for reporting of child abuse, violence, coercion and assault.

-Project HOPE medical volunteers also provided health care services and education to communities on remote islands of Nigeria as part of Africa Partnership Station 2012, a joint humanitarian mission with the United States Navy in the Fall of 2012.
+Project HOPE has been improving health outcomes in Nigeria since 2012 when medical volunteers provided health care services and education to hard-to-reach communities in Nigeria as part of Africa Partnership Station 2012, a joint humanitarian mission with the United States Navy in the Fall of 2012.